labordynamicsinstitute/replicability-presentation-2020/template-webinar-invitation.md

 ![header](assets/banner-1280.png)

-#  Implementing Increased Transparency, and Reproducibility in Economics
+#  Implementing Increased Transparency and Reproducibility in Economics

-- Presenter: Lars Vilhuber
+- Presenter: **Lars Vilhuber**
-- Date and Time: April 1, 10:30-12:00 Eastern Time
+- Date and Time: **April 1, 10:30-12:00 Eastern Time**
 - Registration is required: **(LINK)**

 > Please forward the registration link only within your organization, as space is limited.